icecube/dnn_reco/docs/source/pages/installation.rst

 .. code-block:: bash

     # make sure that your virtualenv is activated
-    # you can check this by exectuting
+    # you can check this by executing
     which pip
     # It should point to:
     echo ${DNN_HOME}/py3-v4.1.1_tensorflow2.3/bin/pip